morgan1461/WMC-dashboard/README.md

 # WMC Dashboard

 ## Overview
 This project provides dashboard data for The Ohio State University Medical Center Shuttle.
+This report is used for external reporting to the Ohio State University Department of Performance Excellence and the Medical Center.
 This code is adapted from legacy R code used in The Ohio State University Department of Transportation and Traffic Management.

 ### Author
 Clayton Morgan (Morgan.1461) Reporting and Analytics Analyst at The Ohio State University Department of Transportation and Traffic Management